+The existing on-site uses are not recognized as generators and/or consumers of hazardous materials.
 The site is not identified as a hazardous materials or contaminated site.
 No significant impacts associated with hazards or hazardous materials are anticipated to occur as a result of the proposed subdivision.
 The project site is not within the vicinity of any airstrip or wildlands.
-The site is in a Local Responsibility Area (LRA) for fire protection and is served by the Ceres Consolidated Fire District.
-To date, no comment has been received from Ceres Consolidated Fire District in regard to hazardous materials.
-The project was referred to the Hazardous Materials Division of the Department of Environmental Resources and no response has been received to date.
+The site is in a Local Responsibility Area (LRA) for fire protection and is served by the Oakdale Rural Fire Protection District.
+To date, no comment has been received from Oakdale Rural Fire Protection District in regard to hazardous materials.
+A referral response was received from the Hazardous Materials Division of the Department of Environmental Resources indicating that, if the project involves the installation of monitoring wells and/or drilling of soil borings, the applicant must submit a current permit application for groundwater monitoring wells and exploratory borings to the Hazardous Materials Division within DER.
+The California Department of Toxic Substances Control also responded requesting state standards be met if the site is found to have previously stored toxic substances or was previously mined.
+A condition of approval requiring that a Phase I study be completed will be incorporated into the project to verify if the site has any toxic substances on-site; any discovery of which shall be reported to the Department of Environmental Resources